Sysetup/dc-dc-regulator/README.md

 # DC-DC Regulator.

-This device uses many dc-dc regulators as an unique module.
+This design models a device using many dc-dc regulators as an unique module.